 - We have the right people and technical excellence to look after you – our lawyers are Law Society accredited for Family Law Advanced and accredited Resolution specialists in complex financial remedies and cohabitation

 “A truly progressive team of energetic, forward-thinking lawyers who ensure a seamless client experience.”
-Chambers and Partners UK, 2021
+Chambers UK, 2021

 Get in touch with our prenuptial and postnuptial agreement solicitors in St Albans

 If you need assistance with a prenuptial agreement, postnuptial agreement or any other area of family law, please contact us today.

 Common questions about prenuptial and postnuptial agreements